 Investors tend to invest in people who remind them of themselves.
-The vast majority of individual business investors, known as ‘business angels,’ are men, so maybe it shouldn’t be surprising that the number of women entrepreneurs who get this kind of funding is also tiny.
+The vast majority of individual business investors, known as ‘business angels,’ are men, so maybe it shouldn’t be surprising that the number of female entrepreneurs who get this kind of funding is also tiny.
 Fortunately, there have been a number of initiatives in recent years to promote more female investors and there are signs that the number of women business angels is beginning to increase.
 This article outlines where you can find female business angels and what’s involved in taking up angel investment.

 TV Dragon’s Den investor Deborah Meaden is the best known UK female business angel.
 She also exemplifies many of the differences research finds female angels are likely to demonstrate.
 Women business angels are much more likely to want to invest in businesses which are socially beneficially.
 Deborah Meaden is no exception, well known in the ‘Den’ for seeking out ethical and green investments.
 Those include reestore, the eco furniture design company, which turns household and industrial waste products into beautiful and functional furniture.
 Meaden accepts that her Dragon’s Den persona is a caricature: “nobody is like me on TV – surely only Cruella de Ville or the wicked witch on snow white.
 It’s me, but it’s me in that environment.”
 In reality, “people can call me what they like, fat, ugly, sour.
 But tell me I’m not fair, tell me I’m not ethical, those are the things that bother me.”
 Female investors also tend to invest more time in mentoring their investees and that’s something that female-owned businesses particularly appreciate.